-Should I lend money to family and friends, you ask yourself?
+Should I lend money to family and friends?

 It’s a question that causes much consideration.
 You want your friends and family to be happy and secure.
 You may feel that it’s your duty to help them out, even at the expense of your own needs.